carlosdamazio/nginx-templates/README.md

 ln -s /path/to/executable /usr/bin/nginx-gen

 ## To be done
-- Load Balancer support
-- Packaging to PyPi
+- Packaging!
-- Packaging to APT and other Pkg management systems
+- Maybe I'll try to integrate with Let's Encrypt certbot, idk